PECOS-packages/PECOS/docs/user-guide/dem-from-guppy.md

 | Sine-squared | `sin((rate * m_axis) * t) ** 2` | `p_idle_sin_squared`, the structured family above |
 | Coefficient quadratic | `(rate * m_axis) * t**2` | `p_idle_quadratic` and the axis-specific `p_idle_{x,y,z}_quadratic_rate` DEM fields |

-They agree only in the small-angle limit, where `sin(x)**2` approaches `x**2`.
+Both scale as `t**2` for small angles, but equal numeric rates are never
+interchangeable: the sine law's small-angle limit is `(rate * m_axis)**2 * t**2`
-The sine law is bounded and oscillates, so it saturates and then falls as the duration grows; the coefficient law is an unbounded polynomial that only ever increases.
-Their rates also carry different units: the sine rate is radians per time, the coefficient rate is inverse time squared.
+-- the rate enters squared -- while the coefficient law is `(rate * m_axis) * t**2` with the rate entering linearly.
+They produce the same small-angle probabilities only if the coefficient rate is set to the square of the sine rate (per axis, `r_quad * m_quad = (r_sin * m_sin)**2`).
+The sine law is also bounded and oscillates, so it saturates and then falls as the duration grows; the coefficient law is an unbounded polynomial that only ever increases.
+Their rates carry different units: the sine rate is radians per time, the coefficient rate is inverse time squared.

 Prefer the sine-squared family.
 It is the one the structured builders expose, and it is the exact Pauli twirl of a coherent `RZ` rotation, which the